 Inventory, ea : 0

-Fig leaves are available during summer, when mature trees begin producing fruit.
+Fig leaves are available during the summer.

 Recipes that include Fig Leaves.
 One is easiest, three is harder.